mycotrip/log-analyzer/README.md

 - **Enable Notifications**: Set `ENABLE_GOTIFY_NOTIFICATIONS=true` to enable notifications
 - **Server URL**: Configure the Gotify server address
 - **Authentication**: Provide a valid token for authentication
-- **Topic**: Specify a topic for notifications (e.g., "logs", "security", "monitoring")

-## Best Practices

-1. **Use different models for different tasks**: Pair a powerful language model (like llama3:8b) with a specialized embedding model (like qwen3-embedding:4b) for optimal performance.
-2. **Regularly update models**: As new models become available, consider updating your configuration to leverage improved performance or accuracy.
-3. **Monitor performance**: Use the force reindex option to test new configurations before deploying them in production.
-4. **Secure your environment**: Store sensitive model configurations in environment files rather than hardcoding them in scripts.
-5. **Optimize chunk size**: Adjust text splitting parameters to balance between retrieval accuracy and processing efficiency.
-6. **Use Gotify notifications wisely**: Only enable when necessary to avoid notification overload.
-Use specific topics for different types of alerts (e.g., security vs. system monitoring).
-7. **Set appropriate thresholds**: Only send notifications for critical issues to avoid noise.

 ## Technical Architecture